arreid08/harry_potter/README.md

 ### MVP/PostMVP

 #### MVP
-- Find and use external api
+- Find an external API for Harry Potter info.
-- Render data on page
-- Allow user to interact with the page
+- Develop an app that displays the info and can be interacted with.
+- Create links to each category (characters, houses, spells)
+- Show a sorting hat on the main page to use for sorting the user into a house.
+- Create pages for each of the categories to display details on.
+- Use the Harry Potter font on my page.

 #### PostMVP EXAMPLE
+- Find a second API with images for Harry Potter
 - Add a place to save your favorite characters or spells.
 - Log which house the user was placed in even if the page refreshes.